rafael1856/ai-chatsql/README.md

     ```
       then reload your .bashrc runnig source .bashrc (only first time)

+    in Windows modify your the start.bat file:
+    ```
+      set OPENAI_API_KEY='your-api-key-value'
+    ```

 5. Setup conda enviroment
     Linux
         from bash terminal, in the app folder
         run: source ./setup_conda
     Windows
-        from powershell terminal, in the app folder
+        from command terminal, in the app folder
         run: conda env create -f conda_config.yaml

-# Running the Chatbot
+# Running the SqlChatbot
+    First time will ask for authorization email to use streamlit.
+    The app will be open in your default web browser.

     Linux
-     - run: chmod 755 ./start.sh (it is was not executable)
+     - run: chmod 755 ./start.sh (if it was not executable)
         ./start.sh

     Windows
-        streamlit run src/app.py

-   The chatbot UI will open in your default web browser.
+        start.bat

 # How to use it